-Facebook (check if there’s an event page), fan forums, craigslist, twitter, reddit.
+Facebook (maybe check if there’s an event page), fan forums, Craigslist, Twitter.

 No matter if sold out or not, there might also be scalpers hanging around near the venue.
 Oftentimes, they will hold their tickets and a wallet in the same hand in a visible manner (as a sign that they have tickets for sale).

-For those reasons that we don’t recommend going that route.
-In some cases it might be the absolute last chance, though.
+For those reasons, we don’t recommend going that route.
+In some cases, it might be the absolute last chance, though.